SzymonPobiega/NServiceBus.DataBackplane/README.md

 ```

 The SQL Server based implementation is designed for production.
 It uses a table in SQL Server database as a container for the backplane publications.
 Because the problems in connectivity with backplane can potentially cause endpoint to malfunction, it is essential to use the same database as used to store application data.
 In case endpoints use different databases, SQL Server **merge replication** can be used to synchronized backplane tables.

+## Sample

+In order to see the backplane-based routing in action, please run both `Sender` and `Publisher` projects.

+## Other usage scenarios

+The data backplane can be used for auto-configuring other features, e.g. SQL Server multi-database feature.